 Road traffic accident claims

-If you're a pedestrian, cyclist, driver, or car or bus passenger and you've been injured in a road traffic accident that wasn’t your fault, then you may be entitled to compensation from the responsible party.
+If you're a pedestrian, cyclist or motorcyclist and you've been injured in a road traffic accident that wasn’t your fault, then you may be entitled to compensation from the responsible party.
 Please get in touch with us today.

-Even if the motorist involved in the accident was uninsured or untraced, we may still be able to help.
+Even if the motorist involved in the accident was uninsured or untraced, we may still be able to help you.

 I've been in a road traffic accident.
 How do I make a claim?